sep2/KBookDemo/README.md

 # Description
 KBookDemo aims to provide a simple way to define real-time streaming data processing from a DAG (directed acyclic graph).
-End-users submits DAG definition (called KBook, which will be run as Kafka Streams Tasks) to the server and the server is responsible for start/stop/monitor these instances.
+End-user submits DAG definition (called KBook, which will be run as Kafka Streams Tasks) to the server and the server is responsible for start/stop/monitor these instances.
 Since the DAG itself is just a json description of the graph (see *sample1.json*), it is possible to visually build the DAG using some